Incendo/cloud/README.md

 ## develop &amp; build

-To clone the repository, use `git clone --recursive https://github.com/Sauilitired/cloud.git`.
+To clone the repository, use `git clone https://github.com/Sauilitired/cloud.git`.
 To then build it, use `mvn clean package`.
-If you've already cloned the repository without
-doing it recursively, use `git submodule update --remote` to update the submodule.
-This is
-only needed the first time, as Maven will perform this operation when building.

 There is a bash script (`build.sh`) that performs the submodule updating &amp; builds the project.
 Feel free to use this if you want to.